 According to serial entrepreneur David Skok, sales is often more effective when you have an existing relationship with a customer, and when you’ve already provided value.
 This matches up with research from TARP Worldwide, which shows customers do enjoy receiving helpful recommendations on new information and products that will help them achieve better results.

 The last thing you want to do is leave customers to fend for themselves after they’ve signed up.
 That’s why we offer ongoing classes, so anyone using our product can get free ongoing training and be as successful as possible.

 Handing out discounts and freebies can be costly.
 Instead, you should embrace the art of the frugal wow — creating reciprocity through small, thoughtful gestures.
 In fact, psychologist Norbert Schwarz found that as little as 10 cents can create reciprocity between two individuals (it really is the thought that counts).

-Although reciprocity works incredibly well on it's own, research shows it’s far more powerful when started by surprise.
-For a simple example, recall a time that someone did something nice for you unexpectedly — the gesture probably wasn't all that unusual, but the fact that it came out of nowhere left a strong impression on you.
-Thank you notes and proactive emails and messages are a nice, lightweight way to put this into action.
-For more ideas, check out 25 Ways to Thank Your Customers.
+Although reciprocity works incredibly well on its own, research shows it’s far more powerful when started by surprise.
+For a simple example, recall a time that someone did something nice for you unexpectedly — the gesture probably wasn’t all that unusual, but the fact that it came out of nowhere left a strong impression on you.

 In a study from the Journal of Applied Social Psychology, researchers found that waiters and waitresses could increase their tips by 23 percent by the simple act of returning to tables with a second set of mints.
 The researchers concluded that the mints created the feeling of a personalized experience for the customers who received them.
 So, it was the personalized service that made their day, not the small gift in itself.